Geo3ngel/JSON-Similarity-comparitor/README.md

 ## BONUSES:
 * Add additional information (more than just similarity score) that might help the user
   - difference output file?

+## PLANNED BONUSES:
+* An output log of exactly what variables are different, and what the difference is.
+(Comparing objects)
+* In that output log, include what attributes one object has/lacks in comparison to the other.